Evaluating Non-Analytic Functions of Matrices: Complementary proofs

 \subsection{The second leading order term of \texorpdfstring{$T^{(k)}_n(x)$}{Tkn(x)}}

 As noted in Remark \ref{rmk:LOT}, we can derive a bound on the constant in front of the $n^{k-1}$ term of the $k$-th derivative $T^{(k)}_n(x)$.
-We denote by $B_k$ the bound and prove by induction that $B_k \le \frac{k(k-1)}{2}$.
+We denote by $B_k$ this bound and prove by induction that

 For the base of the induction, we get from~\eqref{eqn:high_order_derivatives} that the constants are equal to $0$, $1$ and $3$, for $k=1,2$ and $3$, respectively.
 Assume that the claim is true for any $j$ that satisfies $0 \le j \le k <n $, for a fixed $k$.
 Then, for $k+1$, by \eqref{eqn:high_order_derivatives} we get the $n^k$ terms out of two factors: from the $n^k$ (leading order) term of $T^{(k)}_n$ that is multiplied by $(2k-1)\nu^2$, and from the $n^{k-2}$ term (second leading order) of $T^{(k-1)}_n$ that is multiplied by $\nu^2$.
 Combining the two factors leads to